Stephen Jackson: San Antonio Spurs (2001–2003)

-Before the 2001–2002 NBA season, he was signed by the San Antonio Spurs.
-Following a somewhat successful rookie campaign, Jackson was hampered by injuries and team expectations in 2001, missing a total of 45 games.
+Before the 2001–2002 NBA season, Jackson was signed by the San Antonio Spurs.
+He was hampered by injuries, missing 45 games.
 Former assistant coach Mike Brown stated: "The first year we had him in San Antonio, he was on the (injured reserve) most of the year.
 At first, he didn't understand why because he probably was the most talented player we had on that team, but he needed to mature a little bit so we stuck him there to see how he would respond.
 He was the best teammate on our team that first year.
 He was juiced at practice ready to play and compete and make the starters better, and it carried over into his second year when he got his opportunity to get out onto the floor and prove he could be a vital part of the organization."
 His season averages were 3.9 points and 1.1 rebounds, logging approximately 9.9 minutes per game.
 During the 2002–2003 NBA season, Jackson became a key member of the Spurs.
 Appearing in 80 games (58 starts), his season averages were 11.8 points, 3.6 rebounds and 2.3 assists in 28.2 minutes per game.
 During the team's run in the 2003 NBA Playoffs, Jackson proved to be a vital asset and helped the Spurs win their second NBA title, averaging 12.8 points per game during the playoffs –- the team's 3rd leading scorer.
 Jackson's first foray into the playoffs produced variable results in terms of individual performances.
 Through the course of the postseason, Jackson vacillated between fourth quarter heroics and clutch shooting (elimination games of the Western Conference Finals versus the Dallas Mavericks and NBA Finals versus the New Jersey Nets) and uneven, mistake-prone play (26 turnovers in the 6-game championship series).